POSH

 Quick parent check

-If the answer is “not really,” the risk may already be higher than you think.
+If the answer is “not really,” the risk may already be higher than it looks.

 What grooming looks like

 Grooming is a process.
-It often starts harmless — then slowly shifts into secrecy, sexual topics, manipulation, and isolation from parents.
+It often starts harmless, then slowly shifts into secrecy, private spaces, emotional dependence, boundary testing, and control.

 Grooming usually feels gradual to a child.
 That is why many children do not realise what is happening until much later.